TDStrasser/KookaBlockly-Reference/docs/source/maths.rst

 Atan2 of X
 ----------

-This value block returns the arc tangent of two numerical value blocks x and y .
-It is similar to calculating the arc tangent of y/x, except that the signs of both arguments are used to determine the quadrant of the result.
-The result is an angle expressed in radians.
+This value block returns the arc tangent of two numerical values at inputs x and y .

+This function is similar to calculating the arc tangent of y/x, except that the signs of both arguments are used to determine the quadrant of the result.
+The result is an angle expressed in degrees in the range ``-180`` to ``+180``.

 See also https://en.wikipedia.org/wiki/Atan2